Jeffrey N. Cox

-Jeffrey N. Cox is Arts and Sciences Professor of Distinction in English Literature and Humanities and Chair of the Department of English at the University of Colorado Boulder.
-He is the author or editor of ten books and more than forty scholarly articles.
+Jeffrey N. Cox is Distinguished Professor of English Literature at the University of Colorado Boulder.
+He is the author or editor of ten books and more than sixty essays.
 Cox specializes in English and European Romanticism, cultural theory, and cultural studies.
 He is a leading scholar of late eighteenth- to early nineteenth-century drama and theater; of the Cockney School of poets, which included, among others, John Keats, Percy Shelley, and Leigh Hunt; and of the poetry of William Wordsworth.
+Cox's early work helped spark a revival of interest in the drama of the romantic period.
+More recently, he has been part of a reconceptualization of so-called second generation romanticism, placing Keats, Shelley, and Byron more fully within their cultural context--and particularly within the intellectual circle around Leigh Hunt--and demonstrating the impact of the culture of the Napoleonic War years on these writers.
+He most recently published a book on the late poetry of Wordsworth, showing how the poet responds to his younger contemporaries.

 Education

 Cox received his BA from Wesleyan University in 1975 and his Ph.D. from the University of Virginia in 1981.

-Scholarship
+Service

 Cox was a faculty member at Texas A&M University from 1981 until his appointment in 1998 as the Director of the Center for the Humanities and the Arts (CHA) at the University of Colorado Boulder.
 In 2006, Cox left the position of CHA Director to become the University's Associate Vice Chancellor of Faculty Affairs, a position he held until 2019.
-He is currently at work on a project provisionally entitled Communal Romanticism: History, Theory, Method.
+He also served as Vice Provost from 2013-2019 and as Chair of the Department of English from 2020-2023.